My sad life in London

 In Glastonbury, there is also a piece of history connected to the famous Henry VIII.

-I am talking about Glastonbury abbey, a previous monastery established in the far 7th century but it was suppressed during the Dissolution of Monasteries by Henry when he founded the Anglican church to have his divorce from Catherina d’Aragona and marry Anna Bolena.
-The last abbot, Richard Whiting was hanged, drawn and quartered as a traitor on the nearby Glastonbury Tor in 1939.
+I am talking about Glastonbury abbey, a previous monastery established in the far 7th century but it was suppressed during the Dissolution of Monasteries by Henry when he founded the Anglican church to have his divorce from Catherine d’Aragona and marry Anne Boleyn.
+The last abbot, Richard Whiting, was hanged, drawn and quartered as a traitor on the nearby Glastonbury Tor in 1939.

 From the 12th century, Glastonbury has been associated with the legend of King Arthur for a few monks who asserted this place was Avalon.

-Wells is the smallest city in England and has preserved perfectly its medieval aspect.
+Wells is the smallest city in England and has preserved perfectly its mediaeval aspect.

 Once it reopens after this lockdown, I suggest a visit to its amazing astronomical clock.
-The clock had surviving mechanism dated between 1386 and 1392 but replaced in the 19th century to be moved to the science museum in London where it continues to operate.
+The clock had a surviving mechanism dated between 1386 and 1392 but was replaced in the 19th century to be moved to the science museum in London, where it continues to operate.

-Other places I suggest visiting are the villages and the surrounding hills in Cotswold and Wiltshire who have preserved perfectly the English traditions.
+Other places I suggest visiting are the villages and the surrounding hills in the Cotswolds and Wiltshire, which have preserved perfectly the English traditions.

 Here the village of Castle Combe